 How Do Our Podiatrists Treat Ankle Sprains?

 The podiatrists at Family Foot & Ankle Centers use on-site advanced imaging technology to “look into” your ankle.
-Digital x-rays allow for immediate visualization of ankle bone.
+Digital x-rays allow for immediate visualization of the ankle bone.
 Digital ultrasound is then used to evaluate the soft tissue that supports the ankle.
 After examining your ankle and imaging studies, an accurate diagnosis can be made.
 At this point, your foot doctor can recommend the appropriate treatment.

 The previously mentioned RICE therapy is initiated.
-Prescription anti-inflammatory medication to reduce the pain and swelling may be initiated.
+Prescription anti-inflammatory medication to reduce the pain and swelling may be started.
 Immobilization may be initiated using a prescription Swedish lock ankle brace or even a cam walker fracture boot.
 Crutches and resting the ankle prevent additional damage and allow the ankle to heal.

 If your ankle instability is severe, you may require surgery to correct a tear in the ligaments that support the ankle.

 However, most ankle sprains can be successfully treated without surgery.
 Even a complete ligament tear can heal without surgical repair if it is properly immobilized.
-Put your feet (or ankles) in the hands or the expert podiatrists at Family Foot & Ankle Centers.
+Put your feet (or ankles) in the hands of the expert podiatrists at Family Foot & Ankle Centers.